twolfson/nightlife/cities/japan_tokyo.md

 - Depending on the club staff, they will know or not know English
     - I have done my best to document expectations
 - Crowd is big at midnight but swells and peaks from 2AM to 3AM
-- There is surprisingly little grinding.
+- There is little grinding.
 Although, there is public displays of affection which is rare in normal daytime
 - Most clubs have lockers for storing belongings

 ## clubasia (Club Asia)